Thedarkiin/Thedarkiin/README.md

 ## 👋 About

 Data Science student here!
-Obsessed (WOWOW not that much hhh) with understanding how things work, not just *that* they work.
+Obsessed (not that much hhh) with understanding how things work, not just *that* they work.

 <div align="center">